telekom-mms/ansible-bad-and-good-practices/README.md

 Make sure that:
 - your code won't contain credentials
 - you've commented the code why it is a good or bad practice
+- your code can be easily run, so please add a full playbook if possible
 - be open to discuss with your colleagues